 Sandstorm Titan is arguably the most powerful card in the entire game.
 It is, pound-for-pound, the biggest unit in the game, and comes with 2 fantastic abilities.
 I don’t have to list these things off to you.
 Everyone knows what Titan does, given that you are likely to run into him pretty quickly as you move up the ladder.
 Every patch that hits has a round of people talking about how XYZ pet card was changed, while Darude is able to stick around.
 For example, why nerf Excavate when Darude is still around?
 Isn’t Excavate like 10% as powerful as Titan, and sees like 1% as much play?
 Shouldn’t DWD be trying to nerf cards that are obviously way more powerful?

-I strongly believe Sandstorm Titan is not only totally fine, he is also essential to the balance of the game, and almost any balance change would have a massive impact on the health of the game.
+I strongly believe Sandstorm Titan is not only totally fine, he is also essential to the balance of the game, and almost any balance change would have a massive impact on metagame health.
 I am going to defend this here as best I can.
 I’m sure there will be some people who I have not persuaded, and I encourage them to share their thoughts on the subject in the comments section or on Reddit.
 I know this is a contentious issue, so please be constructive in their tone.

 Reasons To Rebalance